hrolfrc/glmpynet/doc/project_information.rst

 License
 ~~~~~~~

-`glmpynet` is distributed under the MIT License, a permissive open-source license allowing broad use, modification, and distribution.
+`glmpynet` is distributed under the GNU General Public License version 2 (GPL-2.0-only).
+This copyleft license requires derivative works to be licensed under the same terms.
 See the `LICENSE` file in the repository for the full text.